jdbest/psy-203/README.md

 ### General errors

 1. If you run into errors like "Error in library(gradethis) : there is no package called 'gradethis'", make sure you've run each line of the above code individually.
-Run them all again if needed.
+Certainly run the `install.packages()` command for whichever package it is, e.g., `install.packages("gradethis")` (don't forget the quotation marks!)

 2. If you run into an error like "Error in rmarkdown::run("lab01/intro-to-r.Rmd") : The directory 'lab01' does not exist", this means that the directory you downloaded to is not your working directory.

+3. If you get errors from a Windows install about needing to install rtools, you can probably get by without it.
+See if the whole thing runs.
+If it does not, you can go to [the rtools website](https://cran.r-project.org/bin/windows/Rtools/) and download the appropriate file.
+Close RStudio and reopen it.

 ### In RStudio.Cloud

 1. Your working directory might be different from where the files downloaded.
 They will likely download to "/home/rstudio-user" -- if when you run `getwd()` you don't get that, run the following code: `setwd("/home/rstudio-user")`.
 Then try running `rmarkdown::run("lab01/intro-to-r.Rmd")`.

-2. If you get a warning on running the last line about not being able to open a popup, enable popups!
+2. If you get a warning on running the last line about not being able to open a popup, enable popups in your browser!

-3. Some folks may get an error like "Couldn't normalize path in `addResourcePath`, with arguments: `prefix` = 'mathjax-local'; `directoryPath` = '/usr/lib/rstudio-server/resources/mathjax-26'".
-If you get that error, run the following code:
+3. You *might* get an error that says something like: "Couldn't normalize path in \`addResourcePath\`, with arguments: \`prefix\` = 'mathjax-local'; \`directoryPath\` = '/usr/lib/rstudio-server/resources/mathjax-26'" -- if you get that error, run the following code:

 ```
 renv::install("rstudio/renv")